 Our search engine is optimized for Direct title search since that is how the majority of people use search.
 For users who are browsing for new games, we try to push them into our browse pages with tags which are surfaced on the top of the search results.
-Text in the body of your project page, and any tags you add will not become search-queries for your project.
+This means that the text in the body of your project page, and any tags you add will not become search-queries for your project.
 Tags are only for our browsing pages, which is separate from search.

 We know every developer would want to have their game show up on top when something related to their project is typed in, but there are too many projects to give that to everyone.
 To handle this we try to give a more organized way for people to get their games discovered through our tags system.
 That said, our search results algorithm is constantly evolving and changing.
 If you feel there’s something about our search that is broken then please reach out, but please be understanding if your game isn’t appearing for a phrase or word that isn’t the exact title of your game.

 The publish date is set when you publish your project, we will not change your publish date.
 You may use devlogs to announce a large update and that may contribute to how your page is ranked.